-And don't be dazzled by a new shinny bike.
+And don't be dazzled by a new shiny bike.
 Look at it constructively and make an informed decision as to whether or not it meets your needs.
 If you have doubts at the time of purchase, they will only compound over time.

 Get a bargain

 EOFY: End of financial year is a great time to buy a bike.
 Retailers are looking to clear old stock to make way for new, creating the perfect opportunity to get a great price on the current or last years model.
-Road bikes typically work on a three year life cycle, meaning the bike is wholly updated every three years.
+Road bikes typically work on a three-year life cycle, meaning the bike is wholly updated every three years.
 If you time it right, you can get yourself a great deal at the transfer of product seasons.

 Christmas: Christmas is another good time of year to get a bargain.
 Christmas is the busiest time of year for retailers and the bike industry is no exception.
-Many retailers will try to clear old stock that didn't sell during the end of financial year period or add sweeteners such as a pair of shoes or a computer in the spirit of Saint Nic.
+Many retailers will try to clear old stock that didn't sell at the end of financial year period or add sweeteners such as a pair of shoes or a computer in the spirit of Saint Nic.

 Demo's or floor stock: Most bikes shops will order stock in bulk to keep costs down and have display models that people can view and test ride.
 Once these bikes have served their purpose they are sold at a greatly reduced price to account for the usage.
-These bikes are normally well maintained and aside from having a few kilometers on the odometer, they are virtually brand new.
+These bikes are normally well maintained and aside from having a few kilometres on the odometer, they are virtually brand new.

-Buying online: Buying on line from a manufacturer cuts out the middle man, reducing the overall cost which is then passed on to the consumer.
+Buying online: Buying online from a manufacturer cuts out the middleman, reducing the overall cost which is then passed on to the consumer.
 This can be a great way to save money but should be approached with caution.
 Buying online has its pitfalls; you generally can't inspect the bike, take it for a test ride, check if it fits, assess unique features, make alterations or ask questions.
 It's a risky game unless you know your exact size and specifications.